 FINRA Rule 2090 is known as the “Know Your Customer” rule and requires that financial advisors use diligence to understand their customer’s investment profile so they can make suitable investment recommendations.
 If you have investment losses caused by unsuitable investment advice, you may be eligible to recover losses through a FINRA arbitration dispute.

 Did You Invest With Edward Turley?

 Silver Law Group represents investors in securities and investment fraud cases nationwide to help recover investment losses due to stockbroker misconduct.
 If you have any questions about how your account has been handled, call us today for a no-cost consultation.
 We can help you determine if investment losses are caused by unsuitable investment.

-Our team of lawyers works closely with our San Francisco based co-counsel to pursue claims of securities and investment fraud.
-Amongst other cases, Silver Law Group currently represents the victims of Ken Casey and Professional Financial Investors Inc in a Ponzi scheme class action in San Francisco.
+Our team of lawyers works closely with our San Francisco based co-counsel to pursue disputes of securities and investment fraud.
+Among other cases, Silver Law Group currently represents the victims of Ken Casey and Professional Financial Investors Inc in a Ponzi scheme class action in San Francisco.

-We handle most cases on a contingency fee basis, meaning that you won’t owe us until we recover your money for you.
+We handle most cases on a contingency fee basis, so you won’t owe us until we recover your money for you.
 Contact Silver Law Group toll free at (800) 975-4345 or email firstname.lastname@example.org for a confidential consultation.